-If you put it into a covered saute pan on medium on the stove, it will only take about 15-20 minutes.
+If you put your chicken breasts into a covered saute pan over medium heat on the stove, dinner will only take about 20 minutes.
 You will need to turn them over halfway through the cooking process, and save the soup for the second half of the cooking time, but it's a lot faster.

-You will likely have shredded mushroom chicken at the end of the day.
+This meal doesn't look quite as pretty coming out of the Instant Pot as it did being made over the stove, but it was still just as amazing!
+You will also likely have shredded mushroom chicken at the end of the cook time, as it's so tender.
 But boy would that go great over rice or mashed potatoes!

-You could even grill the chicken ahead of time and make the mushroom soup into a gravy to pour over the top.
-In this case, I would season your soup with some all-purpose seasoning (We use Harley's Seasoning) and saute the mushrooms with some garlic on the side.
+You could even grill your chicken ahead of time and make the mushroom soup into a gravy to pour over the top.
+In this case, I would season your soup with a little extra pink Himalayan salt, and saute the mushrooms with some garlic on the side.
 This way you'll have some delicious flavors in the gravy since the chicken didn't have the chance to cook in the soup itself.

 © 2013 Victoria Van Ness